Can Scottie Scheffler and the U.S. defeat Rory McIlroy and Europe?

 The three-time major champ is a shocking 26th on the team points list, which means Bradley would have to pass over an awful lot of players to get to him.
 Spieth hasn't missed a Ryder Cup since 2012 when he was still in college.
 But he also has just one win since 2022.

 The former Rutgers phenom is making a late charge for the roster after winning the Scottish Open and finishing third at the Open Championship.
 He likely needs one more top-5 to earn his way though.
+He finished T10 at the 3M Open but didn't play well in Memphis last week.

 USA Today photo by Lucas Boland.